shutaozhenzhen/thetimelineproj/doc/installing.rst

 Timeline runs on multiple platforms.
 If you can run `Python
 <http://www.python.org/>`_ and `wxPython <http://www.wxpython.org/>`_ you
 should be able to run Timeline.

-However, timeline is only actively being tested on Windows and Linux.
-If you are experiencing problems with a different platform, please send an email to the user mailing list thetimelineproj-user@lists.sourceforge.
+However, timeline is only tested on Windows and Linux.

 The recommended way to install timeline is with a binary package or installer.
-If that is not available for your platform, you need to install from source.
+If that is not available for your platform, you have to install from source.

+If you have problems installing timeline, please see the :doc:`support` page for ways to get help.

 Installing with a binary package or installer
 ---------------------------------------------